UnforeseenOcean/revvid/README.md

 The current state of the project allows it to:
 - Take screenshots of top level comments of a thread
 - Generate audio using the epic Daniel voice for each comment.
+- Composite them into a cool video.

 Todo:
-- Composite the screenshots and audio into a video.
+- Add customisability, since stuff like the outro, subreddit and number of comments are hardcoded.

 ## Installation